 b.
 Termination

+1) An individual faculty member whose employment is to be terminated shall be notified of this fact in writing.
+The notice shall include a statement of the conditions requiring termination of employment, a general description of the procedures followed in making the decision, and a disclosure of pertinent financial or other data upon which the decision was based.

-1) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina.
+2) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina (Section 605B).

-2) When a faculty member's employment is to be terminated because of financial exigency, the institution shall make every reasonable effort, consistent with the need to maintain sound educational programs and within the limits of available resources to give the same notice as set forth in Section 4.09B
+3) When a faculty member's employment is to be terminated because of financial exigency, the institution shall make every reasonable effort, consistent with the need to maintain sound educational programs and within the limits of available resources to give the same notice as set forth in Section 4.09B